MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 <!-- Title: All console errors and warnings now have a Search Web icon -->
 <!-- Subtitle: You can now search for any of your console errors and warnings right from DevTools. -->

-The **Search for this message on the Web** icon is now available on all errors and warnings in the **Console**.
-Previously, this icon only appeared on some of the common errors and warnings.
+The **Search for this message on the Web** icon is now available for all errors and warnings in the **Console**.
+Previously, this icon only appeared for some of the common errors and warnings.
 Now the icon has been added on the remaining errors and warnings.
-The relevant error or warning string is used as the search string.
+Click the **Search for this message on the Web** icon to search the web using the relevant error or warning string.

 For more information, see [Search for Console errors on the web](../09/devtools.md#search-for-console-errors-on-the-web).